JimMaastricht5/birdclassifier/README.md

    sudo apt install python3-picamera2
 8. Install other software
    (remote control software from windows with RDP): sudo apt install xrdp
-10. Setup the software
-    mkdir birdclassifiercd
-    git clone https://github.com/JimMaastricht5/birdclassifier.git
-    cd birdclassifier
-    ls
+10. Setup the software and the virtual environment for python mkdir birdclassifiercd git clone https://github.com/JimMaastricht5/birdclassifier.git cd birdclassifier ls python -m venv venv pip install -r requirements.txt
 9. [Note: add link here] Setup a developer Twitter account for the bot to broadcast to...  twitter has good directions
 10. Setup a free account on OpenWeatherMap (http://api.openweathermap.org)cat
 11. create your auth.py file with the Twitter keys and the open weather key.